Infinite decreasing chains in the Mitchell order: Introduction

+A fundamental notion in the study of extenders is the one of the Mitchell order.

 \begin{definition} Let $E,E'$ be two extenders.
-We write $E \mo E'$ if $E$ is represented in the (well-founded) ultrapower of $V$ by $E'$. \end{definition} The relation $\mo$, known as the Mitchell order, was introduced by Mitchell in \cite{Mit74} to construct canonical inner models with many measurable cardinals.
+We write $E \mo E'$ if $E$ is represented in the (well-founded) ultrapower of $V$ by $E'$. \end{definition}

+The Mitchell order $\mo$ was introduced by Mitchell in \cite{Mit74} to construct canonical inner models with many measurable cardinals.
 The Mitchell order, which was initially introduced as an ordering on normal measures, has been extended to extenders and plays a significant role in inner model theory.
 As a prominent notion in the theory of large cardinals, the study of the Mitchell order and its structure has expanded in recent decades.
 The behaviour of the Mitchell order on extenders depends on the type of extenders in consideration and naturally becomes more complicated when restricted to stronger types of extenders.
 A fundamental dividing line in the behaviour of the Mitchell order is its well-foundedness: Mitchell (\cite{Mit83}) has shown that $\mo$ is well-founded when restricted to normal measures.
-The question of the well-foundedness of $\mo$ was further studied by Steel \cite{St93}, and Neeman \cite{Ne04}, who showed that it fails exactly at the level of rank-to-rank extenders. \begin{definition} Let $E$ be an extender with associated ultrapower embedding $i_E \colon V \rightarrow \Ult(V,E)$.
-We say $E$ is a \emph{rank-to-rank extender} iff whenever $\lambda > \crit(E)$ is least such that $i_E(\lambda) = \lambda$, then $V_\lambda \subseteq \Ult(V,E)$. \end{definition} Due to their similarity with embeddings $j : V \to M$ with $V_{\lambda+2} \subseteq M$, which have been shown by Kunen to be inconsistent with ZFC, the large cardinal strength witnessed by rank-to-rank extenders is considered to be located near the top of the large cardinal hierarchy.
+The question of the well-foundedness of $\mo$ was further studied by Steel \cite{St93}, and Neeman \cite{Ne04}, who showed that it fails exactly at the level of rank-to-rank extenders.

+\begin{definition} Let $E$ be an extender.
+We say $E$ is a \emph{rank-to-rank extender} iff assuming $\lambda > \crit(E)$ is least such that $i_E(\lambda) = \lambda$, then $V_\lambda \subseteq M_E$. \end{definition} Due to their similarity with embeddings $j : V \to M$ with $V_{\lambda+2} \subseteq M$, which have been shown by Kunen to be inconsistent with ZFC, the large cardinal strength witnessed by rank-to-rank extenders is considered to be located near the top of the large cardinal hierarchy.
 More precisely, rank-to-rank extenders naturally arise from the large cardinal axiom I2.

 The known dividing line of well-foundedness naturally breaks the question of the general possible behaviour into two (i) which well-founded partial orderings can be isomorphic to the Mitchell order on measures/extenders below the rank-to-rank level? and (ii) which ill-founded partial orderings can be isomorphic to the Mitchell order on a set of rank-to-rank extenders?\footnote{ Beyond the possible (partial) ordering structure of the Mitchell order, the investigation can be further extended to non-transitive relations, as the Mitchell order need not be transitive in general (see \cite{St93}).
 This direction is not developed in this paper. }